Rooney International Visiting Scholar Program

 Spring 2006: Daniel Silke

-Daniel Silke is currently a Keynote Speaker and Independent Political Analyst specialising in South African Political and Economic Issues.
+Daniel Silke is currently a Keynote Speaker and Independent Political Analyst specializing in South African Political and Economic Issues.
 Mr. Silke holds a Masters degree in International Politics from the University of Cape Town, South Africa.
 Mr. Silke has served six years in publicly elected office between 1995 and 2001 having faced three elections.
 He has served four years as a Member of Parliament in the Western Cape Provincial Parliament in Cape Town, South Africa after being re-elected in 1999.
 He has held the Chair of the Parliamentary Standing Committee of Economic Affairs, which includes the portfolios of Economic Development, Tourism, Agriculture and Transport.
 In addition, he served on the Committees of Finance, Health and Gambling and has been Chief Whip for his political party.
 He is also a former City Councillor in the City of Cape Town having served on that city's Economic Development Portfolio Committee.

 Mr. Silke lectures regularly to foreign audiences on contemporary South African and Global Issues and writes widely for publications both within South Africa and in the United States where he is the South African Foreign Correspondent for the Juluka Newsletter based in Los Angeles.
 He has co-authored chapters in major new works on South Africa and has a specialist interest in political parties and electoral politics around the world.